Overview

 Lizbeth Vera Murillo, MS

 Hola!
 I am a bilingual (English/Spanish) clinical research coordinator, originally from Ecuador.
-I obtained my Bachelor’s in Psychology at Youngstown state University and my Master’s in Psychological Science at the University of North Florida.
-My research focuses in neurocognitive health equity for Latinos/Hispanos and Black/African Americans, mainly through promoting the recruitment and retention of these groups in research studies.
-In my current role at Duke, I am focused on helping the lab address neuropsychological test standards for Spanish- Speakers with the LAMP (Latinos, Memoria y Pensamiento) study.
-When I am not working, I like to cook food, bake, paint, and read.
+I obtained my Bachelor’s in Psychology at Youngstown State University and my Master’s in Psychological Science at the University of North Florida.
+My research focuses on neurocognitive health equity for Latinos/Hispanos and Black/African Americans, mainly through promoting the recruitment and retention of these groups in research studies.
+In my current role at Duke, I am focused on helping the lab address neuropsychological test standards for Spanish Speakers with the LAMP (Latinos, Memoria y Pensamiento) study and prevent cognitive problems with our Parkinson’s study

 Eric Griffith, PhD